Tomáš Masaryk: Death and legacy

 Masaryk died less than two years after leaving office, at the age of 87, in Lány on 14 September 1937.
-He was buried next to his wife in a plot at Lány cemetery, where later the remains of Jan Masaryk and Alice Masaryková were laid to rest.
+He was buried next to his wife in a plot at Lány cemetery, where later the remains of his children Jan Masaryk and Alice Masaryková were laid to rest.

 Masaryk did not live to see the Munich Agreement or the Nazi occupation of his country, and was known as the Grand (Great) Old Man of Europe.